whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

   The main workload such as machine learning computation written in Python moves from the server to each browser, so the system becomes scalable.

 * **Multi-platform (web, desktop, mobile)**:
   As it runs on web browsers, it can also be an installable app ([PWA](https://web.dev/progressive-web-apps/)), and can be bundled into a desktop app with Electron.
-Building mobile apps is also on the read map.
+Building mobile apps is also on the read map. \
+  As a result, you can create interactive apps only in Python with Streamlit and bundle them for each platform.

 * **Online editing experience**:
   I developed the online editor & real-time preview service for Streamlit apps based on _stlite_ - **stlite sharing** that we will see below soon.\